data-engineering-helpers/semantic-layer/README.md

 intends to document requirements and referential material about the semantic layer (_e.g._, metrics, business rules) in the perspective of data engineering on a modern data stack (MDS).
+The semantic layer is also sometimes referred to as ontology.

 Even though the members of the GitHub organization may be employed by some companies, they speak on their personal behalf and do not represent